 Premia Analysis.
 Deutsche Bank reviewed information related to publicly disclosed stock transactions, provided by Securities Data Corporation, involving non-financial companies in the \$100-\$500 million enterprise value range.
-For each transaction, Deutsche Bank reviewed the premium or discount to the acquired company's per share market price one day prior to the announcement of the transaction, one week prior to the announcement of the transaction and four weeks prior to the announcement of the transaction, in each case represented by the acquisition price in the transaction.
+For each transaction, Deutsche Bank reviewed the premium or discount to the acquired company's per share market price one day prior to the announcement of the transaction, one week prior to the announcement of the transaction and four weeks prior to the announcement of the transaction.
 The following table summarizes the results of this review.